Get Magic Lessons

 Do you really believe the universe is speaking to you?

 I do!
 In fact, learning to trust that is a big part of the memoir I’m writing.
 I believe the universe is always speaking to us, sending us signs, symbols and synchronicities—constantly conspiring to bring us home to ourselves.
 The little whisper from within, the perfect song shuffling into your Spotify, the person who arrives in your world just as you need to hear what they have to say.
 Paying attention and trusting these “divine winks” is life-changing.
-Want to learn how?
-Check out my Initiation Challenge.

 What’s the book you're writing about?